diegoasanch/RGB-Controller/README.md

 There are two ways to upload the binary to the micro controller:

-1. Using the `arduino-cli` tool: required for first time upload.
+1. `arduino-cli` tool: required for first time upload.
-2. Via Over The Air (OTA) update: can be used for subsequent updates, requires the board to already have the sketch on board and connected to your local network.
+2. OTA update (Over The Air): can be used for subsequent updates.

+    Requires the board to already have the sketch on running and connected to your local network.

-#### Using `arduino-cli`
+#### 1. `arduino-cli`

 Run